abdullahfsm/multiclass-scheduler/README.md

 ## Single Client-Single Server experiment

-The run_one_to_one.py scipt starts a client-server traffic generator.
+The run_one_to_one.py script starts a client-server traffic generator.
 The first argument is the total number of flows and second argument is the offered load (in percentage).
 The default is 100000 and 80.0 respectivelty